biomejs/biome/rfcs/002-runtime-api.md

 As you noticed each call accepts an object as second argument.
-This object could contain a `debug` property, which allows us to return the IR emitted by Rome.
+This object could contain a `debug` property, which allows us to return the IR emitted by Biome.

 ```js
 import { Rome } from "rome";